Characters: Drowtales Vel Vloz Ress

 - Deal with the Devil (she tainted herself knowing the risks, and it's heavily implied that Snadhya'rune wanted her to help with the Nidraa'chal War and/or her faulty seeds, and when she refused they were attacked)

-- Hope Spot: (A small one for Kiel that Ven'ndia's golum reacts to Kiel's voice commands when anyone else needs to use a certian command.
-Kiel touchs on it slightly and tries to convince herself Sene'kha did it to mess with her to avoid the above And I Must Scream.)
+- Hope Spot: (A small one for Kiel in that Ven'ndia's golem reacts to Kiel's voice commands when anyone else needs to use a certain command.
+Kiel touches on it slightly and tries to convince herself Sene'kha did it to mess with her to avoid the above And I Must Scream.)

 - Spell My Name with an S (Is it Ven'nedia, as she is called in Chapter 11, or Ven'ndia, as in Chapter 24 and after?
 It appears to be the second, and like Snadhya'runes vs. Snadhya'rune, has been quietly changed in the later chapters)

 - The Farmer And The Viper (poor, poor Ven'ndia, she was just trying to help Kharla)

 - Woman in White (her preferred style of dress suggests this)